OHIOPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 DON'T WAIT!
 THE CLOCK IS TICKING FOR OHIO'S WATER SYSTEM.

-Don’t wait—early action is key to preventing further environmental harm and safeguarding your community from serious health risks.
+Don’t wait—critical deadlines start in 2026.
 Reach out now for a free consultation and discover how Ohio can benefit from the Phase 2 PFAS Settlement.

 Cleangroundwater.com is operated and provided by Stag Liuzza, LLC responsible attorneys Michael G. Stag and Ashley M. Liuzza.
 Stag Liuzza, LLC is officed in New Orleans, LA, and our attorneys are licensed in Louisiana and Mississippi.